Welcome back!

 - Sudden, new severe headaches

-- A large rise in your blood pressure which may cause headaches, tiredness, dizziness.
+- A large rise in blood pressure which may cause headaches, tiredness, dizziness.

-- Dark urine or light-coloured stools, nausea, vomiting, loss of appetite, severe stomach pain, yellowing of your eyes or skin.
-These may be signs of liver disease.
+- Signs of liver problems: dark urine or light-coloured stools, nausea, vomiting, loss of appetite, severe stomach pain, yellowing of your eyes or skin.

-- Painful swelling and redness of the legs, sudden chest pain, difficulty breathing which could be signs of a blood clot.
+- Signs of blood clots: Painful swelling and redness of the legs, sudden chest pain, difficulty breathing.

 How should I store this medication?